tonyla/tonyla.github.io/source/_posts/2014-09-14-the-4k-programmer.markdown

 #### Solution

 The solution is hidden away in the service menu.
-THe service menu is accessable by brining up the regular menu
+The service menu is accessible by brining up the regular menu

 {% img /images/posts/4kp/menu.JPG 600 auto %}